How to Delete Git Repository Created with Init

 Solution for Linux

-The following command line will delete the Git Repository and undo the changes made by git init:
+- Next type the following command line which will delete the git repository and undo the changes made by git init:

 rm -rf .git